nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development.md

 - Allergies
 - Medications

-The capability consists of a single API operation for retrieving a patient's structured record which is listed below in [API definition](accessrecord_structured_development.html#api-definition).
+The capability consists of a single API operation for retrieving a patient's structured record, plus a capability statement operation describing the capability API, both of which are listed below in [API definition](accessrecord_structured_development.html#api-definition).

 ## Allergies and medication guidance